 Americans don’t always sleep well.
-As many as 1 in 3 people in the U.S. have difficulty with sleep.
+As many as 1 in 3 people in the U.S. had difficulty with sleep before the COVID-19 pandemic, and more people have had trouble since the pandemic started.
 In fact, it’s not just Americans, it’s people in most industrialized nations.
 Sleep is something our ancestors probably had an easier time with than we do, especially before the invention of electric lights and blue-light screen devices.

 Sadly, they just seem to stop working so well in the long term.
 Scientific research shows that behavioral therapies for insomnia work better in the long term (see NY Times article below).
 Also, if you are over age 65, geriatric experts recommend that doctors should not prescribe many of the commonly used sleep medicines.